PSD3European UnionFintech

 When do PSD3 and the PSR apply?

-EU co-legislators reached political agreement in November 2025, with texts published in April 2026.
-Most obligations apply roughly 21 months after publication in the Official Journal, so the earliest is the second half of 2027, and some duties extend into 2028.
-The Verification of Payee obligation applies 24 months after the regulation enters into force.
+Political agreement came in November 2025; the texts were published in April 2026.
+Most obligations apply roughly 21 months after publication in the Official Journal, so the earliest window is the second half of 2027, and some duties stretch into 2028.
+Verification of Payee applies 24 months after the regulation enters into force.

 Does the PSR require biometric authentication?

-The PSR does not force biometrics, but it explicitly permits strong customer authentication built from physiological biometrics (fingerprint, facial recognition) and behavioural biometrics (typing and touch patterns).
+Biometrics are not forced by the PSR.
+The text does explicitly allow strong customer authentication built from physiological biometrics (fingerprint, facial recognition) and behavioural biometrics (typing and touch patterns).
 It also requires at least one authentication method that works for customers without a smartphone, with disabilities, or with low digital skills.

 What is Verification of Payee under the PSR?

-Verification of Payee requires the payer's payment service provider to check that the payee's name matches the account identifier (IBAN) before a transfer and warn the payer of any mismatch.
-Failing to perform this check correctly can shift fraud liability to the provider.
-The obligation applies 24 months after the regulation enters into force.
+The payer's payment service provider must check that the payee's name matches the account identifier (IBAN) before a transfer, and must warn the payer of any mismatch.
+Botch that check and fraud liability can shift to the provider.
+The duty applies 24 months after the regulation enters into force.

 How does PSD3 affect KYC obligations?

-PSD3 requires payment and e-money institutions to evidence robust AML and KYC frameworks to obtain or renew authorisation.
+To obtain or renew authorisation, payment and e-money institutions must evidence robust AML and KYC frameworks under PSD3.
 Beyond licensing, the PSR's biometric and behavioural SCA is identity verification performed continuously, and strong onboarding identity checks remain the most effective control against the mule and synthetic accounts that drive payment fraud.

 Automate your compliance with AI Agents